-Each state, including North Carolina, has its own set of rules and penalties for drivers caught driving without car insurance.
-Please remember though, it is not the state fees or penalties that you should fear: Its being in a car accident without insurance coverage.
-The financial responsibility of covering the costs of a car accident would be crippling for most people.
-Hopefully, you are just here to check out the state fees so I'll get right to it.
+Each state, including North Carolina, has its own set of rules and penalties for drivers who are caught behind the wheel without car insurance.
+Take note: It's not the state fees that you should fear—it's being in a car accident without proper insurance in place to cover the costs of any fallout.
+The financial burden of covering the costs of a car accident while uninsured would be crippling for most people.

-Penalties are assessed according to the number of lapses in coverage on your vehicle within the last three years.
+The dollar amount of your penalty is based on the number of lapses in coverage on your vehicle within the last three years.
+The current fees are:

 - $100 for the second lapse

 - $150 for the third lapse (or more)

 Each of these also comes with a $50 license-restoration fee.

 Depending on past traffic infractions, a driver who is involved in an accident, and does not posses at least liability insurance coverage at the time, may have their license suspended.
 Driving without proper insurance can result in three points being added to your record.
 A driver in North Carolina can have their license suspended if they accumulate 12 points in a three-year period.
 If it is the first time the license has been suspended, the suspension will last for 60 days.
 The second suspension will last for six months, and if it is the third time being suspended, it will last for one year.